 Since the family sitting shiva will not be able to prepare meals, don't send a food basket or platter of food that needs any kind of cooking or assembly.

-What to write in a shiva gift message
+What to write in a shiva condolence message

-When you send a gift, you'll want to send a card letting the family know whom the gift is from.
+When you send something, you'll want to also send a card letting the family know whom the item is from.
 You might also simply send a card by itself.
 If you struggle to find the right words, remember that it's enough to write, "I am thinking of you." or "Please know I care."